ava-labs/avalanche-docs/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

 ### Genesis File

-The following contents will server as the chain genesis.
+The following contents will serve as the chain genesis.
 They were generated using `token-cli` as shown [here](https://github.com/ava-labs/hypersdk/blob/main/examples/tokenvm/scripts/run.sh).

 Save then into a file with path `<genesisPath>` (for example `~/tokenvm_genesis.json`):